My first kayak experience turned out to be truly eventful. By that evening I’d developed purple bruises all over my hands and legs. It was amazing!

 The morning of the kayak trip

 We’re supposed to get to the Surf Centre by 9 am, but we get there earlier by 8.45 am and wait in the car till it opens.
 It’s slightly cold, around 11 degrees and methinks I could have spent that time guzzling down another mug of coffee. 😉

-The El Nino Surf Centre opens at 9 am, we meet Sandra and get assigned our Neoprene’s.
+The El Nino Surf Centre opens at 9 am, we meet Sandra at the shop.
+Have you noticed that the equipment in a surf shop is similar to the equipment you need to go scuba diving?
+Anyways, Sandra assigns us our Neoprene’s.
 I must say, she is a good judge of sizes.
 I usually have a problem with protective gear, because people always assign me smaller sizes.
 Yeah, that’s a good thing though, people thinking I’m smaller than I am.